Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 (A = Attraction)

-This is all about bringing more of the right people into your world, not by chasing trends or doing more, but by showing up where your ideal audience already hangs out.
+This is all about bringing more of the right people into your world by showing up where your ideal audience already spends time, without piling on extra work.

-These strategies work because they tap into the borrowed trust you’re showing up in spaces where someone else has already built credibility and connection with the audience you want to reach.
+These strategies work because they tap into borrowed trust.
+You’re showing up in spaces where someone else has already built credibility with the audience you want to reach.

 Invite Guests with Aligned, Engaged Audiences

-Guest interviews are a powerful visibility tool — if you do them intentionally.
+Guest interviews are powerful if you do them intentionally.

 Instead of just filling your calendar with “cool people,” focus on guests who:

-- Send swipe copy and graphics for easy promotion
+• Send swipe copy and graphics for promotion

-Remember: your goal isn’t just to fill airtime, it’s to create content that gets shared beyond your existing audience.
+Your goal isn’t just to fill airtime.
+It’s to create content that gets shared beyond your existing audience.

 Be a Guest on Other Aligned Podcasts